jrcichra/jrcichra.dev/content/about.md

 +++
 title = "About"
-date = "2022-02-17"
+date = "2022-04-26"
 aliases = ["about-us","about-hugo","contact"]
 +++

-I'm a systems engineer at Cloudflare who loves writing software and building solutions with new technologies.
+I'm a Systems Engineer at Cloudflare who loves writing software and building solutions with new technologies.

 ## Skills